OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 	* Conduct zoning & building code analysis & summary
 	* Measure, model, and draft up the existing conditions relative to the scope of work.
-	* Although not crucial,  <!-- in these earlier phases--> it's best practice to supply an official survey of the site, <!-- as early as possible--> as it assures the proposed design, as it is laid out on the site, is based on accurate information.
-It eliminates the potential for any surprises and rework further down the line.
+	* This proposal does not include a site survey--which we will need for this project.
+We assume a survey of the existing site (CAD format) will by supplied by a 3rd party surveyor.
 		* Ideally, the survey would include:
 			* building in relation to property lines
 			* easements
 			* utility locations
-			* topographical elevations
+			* topographical elevations (especially important considering how hilly the site is)
 	* Provide (2) diagrammatic floor plan options which will explore ideal layout and adjacencies of the various spaces throughout the project, as well, as their relation to the site.
 These design options will address varying approaches in the following criteria.
 	    * Functional relationship of the various spaces
 	    * Code restrictions/requirements